Revathy2022/OpenAgent/README.md

 This project contains a web scraper functionaly that navigates to prompthero.com and extracts data from the site.
 It also has the automated test suite that verifies the accuracy of the scrapper.

 # 2. Approach Followed:
 There are multiptle ways to develop a webscraper.
-Here a simple pytest program is written using selenium web driver for web scraping.
-This project contains the webscraper and a test suite that verifies the extracted data.
+Here is a simple python program is written using selenium web driver for web scraping.The scraped data is stored in a sepaarte file and used pytest to validate the extracted data with the actual data.
+I have generated a html report using pytest-html

 ## 2.1.
 Web Scrapper Functionality
 The web scraper performs the following actions:
 - Navigates to prompthero.com.
+- searches for a prompt
 - Clicks on a post.
 - Once on the post’s page, the scraper extracts the following details:
 	- Image links